-Observation about the Age of Idaho's Workforce by Sectors Groups:
+Observation about the Age of Utah's Workforce by Sectors Groups:

-- Workers under the age of 25 comprise more than 40% of labor force participants who work in the private sector. - Workers aged 55-64 comprise the second largest percentage of labor force participants who work for the state government.
+- Workers under the age of 25 comprise the largest percentage of labor force participants who work in the private sector. - Workers aged 55-64 comprise the largest percentage of labor force participants who work for the federal government.